estelle/flexbox/draft/bak/01_flexbox.md

 Between collapsing margins and dropping floats, the old layout method could be downright confusing.
 Many people started using YUI grids, Bootstrap, Foundation, 960 grid, and other CSS grid libraries to simplify their development process.

 The [CSS Flexible Box Module Level 1](http://www.w3.org/TR/css-flexbox-1/), or Flexbox for short, makes the once difficult task of laying out your page, widget, application or gallery almost simple.
 With Flexbox, layout is so simple you won't need a CSS framework.
 Widgets, carousels, responsive features -- whatever your designer dreams up -- will be a cinch to code.
-And, while flexbox layout libraries have already popped up, instead of adding bloat to your markup, read this book, and learn how, with a few lines of CSS, you can create almost any responsive feature your site requires.
+And, while flexbox layout libraries are sure to pop up, instead of adding bloat to your markup, read this book, and learn how, with a few lines of CSS, you can create almost any responsive layout your site requires.

-Note that flexbox was designed for a specific type of layout, that of single dimensional, content distribution.
-While you can create grid-like layouts with flexbox, there is a [Grid specification](XXX link to grid specification), which with improved support, will be the [correct way of creating grids](link to Eric's grid chapter).

 ### Simple Solutions